Chapter

 the neon lights of old Vegas.
 The magic that had illuminated it was

-dark now, with some signs still in place on tumbled-down, dust-covered
+dark now, with some signs still in place on tumbledown, dust-covered

-buildings, but none working.
-I guessed that wasn’t surprising, as many
+buildings, but none were working.
+I guessed that wasn’t surprising, as

-buildings looked like a fire had raged through them, collapsing roofs,
+many structures looked like a fire had raged through them, collapsing

-eating through walls, and leaving everything looking more like a field
+roofs, eating through walls, and leaving everything looking more like a

 And since the

-wards that had protected the complex hadn’t been able to extinguish the
+powerful wards that had protected the complex hadn’t been able to

-fire, I was pretty sure I knew what kind it had been.
-The gods brooked
+extinguish the fire, I was pretty sure I knew what kind it had been.

-no rivals.
-It was something that the coven’s patented go-to-ground
+The gods brooked no rivals.
+It was something that the coven’s patented

 “Look!”
 Enid said excitedly.